There are many reasons why you might be considering a Ford Transit wheelchair van for your accessible vehicle.

 You need a standard driving license to drive a Ford Transit wheelchair van in most provinces (excluding British Columbia), as long as you are only transporting 10 passengers including the driver.

-If you go above 10 passengers, your driver will need a specialized license because vehicles with more than 10 passengers are categorized as buses.
+If you have more than 10 passengers, your driver will need a specialized license because vehicles with more than 10 passengers are categorized as buses.

 Click here to see what license you need to drive a Ford Transit wheelchair van in your province.